Ganges Barrage: Trans Ganga city

+Awadh Expressway

+A new expressway between Kanpur and Lucknow will be connected to Ganga Barrage.
+It would be six expandable upto 8 lane access controlled expressway.

 Amusement park

 The Kanpur Development Authority has planned to develop an amusement park in the city near Ganga Barrage.
 On the lines of Delhi Daat, it is also planning to develop a 'haat' inside the park where only handicraft items would be sold.
 The park will consist of open-air amphitheatre, drive-in cinema, swings for kids, lake for boating and cafeteria etc.